loga1988/SpringBootProj/README.md

 high throughput                             low throughput more scalable and high availability         less scalable and moderate availability

+Spring Boot with JMS

+!) add activemq configurations in the application.properties
+2) create a JMS producer and JMS consumer by implementing JMSListener interface
+3) then do jmsProducer.sendMessage("Hello, World!");

 ***throughput -- number of messages kafka processes in a specific period of time

 Create @Configuration class for each data source mentioned in application.properties